Gallop-Lab/gallop-lab.github.io/3_people.md

       **Position**: Lab Manager since the lab started in 2011
       **Previous positions**: I have worked at the Gurdon Institute for many years supporting the research of a number of labs.
     research: Molecular Biology, Cell culture and Xenopus in vivo studies
-    about: I enjoy spending time with my family and my dog.
     picture: julia_profile.jpg

   - name: Jonathan Gadsby